pyaf/aptos-blindness-detection/logs.md

 fold 1, ckpt10, (array([0, 1, 2, 3, 4]), array([ 331,  195, 1145,  193,   64]))
+*same above model when submitted again, got 0.809, even after tta model predictions are +- 0.03 on LB* fold 1, ckpt12: LB: 0.779

+ensembling:
-*same above model when submitted again, got 0.809, even after tta model predictions are +- 0.03 on LB* fold 1, ckpt12: LB: 0.779 thresholds optimized at the overall val set are giving bad results, prob because model are too confident on other's val sets, leading to overfitted ensemble. base thresholds (0.5, 1.5, 2..5, 3.5) looks great. submitting ensemble of f0,1,2,3 at base threshold submitted at 3:50PM, got results at 5:40 PM ~ 2 hours.
+thresholds optimized at the overall val set are giving bad results, prob because model are too confident on other's val sets, leading to overfitted ensemble. base thresholds (0.5, 1.5, 2..5, 3.5) looks great. submitting ensemble of f0,1,2,3 at base threshold submitted at 3:50PM, got results at 5:40 PM ~ 2 hours.
 LB: 0.80

 *Analysing ckpt10 on train set*

 Model is good with class 0, extremely good., 0.99 sensitivity, specificity, precision.
-*This is a multiclass confusion matrix, TNR will be higher for almost every class, it's not a good metric to go for.
+*This is a multiclass confusion matrix, TNR (specificity) will be higher for almost every class, it's not a good metric to go for.
 Class wise sensitivity (TPR) and precision (PPV) are reliable metrics here*
 It is over confident with class 2, a lot of class 1, 3, and 4 preds go to class 2.

 TPR: